heptarch/heptarch.github.io/drafts/demon.md

 notebook: equations, schematics, scattered exclamations of EYPHKA!
 The absurdity has somewhat changed character.

-The grumpy composer looks on with amusement.
+Beethoven looks on with amusement.
 Foster stammers:
 "Corpuscular machines?"
 The sounds of evening traffic float in from Marleybone.
 "Ah, you mean molecules.
 Perhaps... perhaps you would like some tea?"